 Companies used to hire executive coaches to come in and fix broken executives.
 Nowadays, most companies hire executive coaches as a way to invest in their top executives and high potentials.
 It’s no longer a stigma to have a coach; it’s a status symbol.

-While executives can hire their own coaches (usually CEOs or business owners), it’s more common for companies (often Human Resources) to recommend a coach to an executive as a part of an executive development program.
-The coachee could be newly promoted (transition coaching), be facing a number of challenges (usually involving people relationships), or is being groomed for larger roles.
+While executives can hire their own coaches (usually CEOs or business owners), it’s more common for companies (often the human resources department) to recommend a coach to an executive as a part of an executive development program.
+The pupil could be newly promoted (transition coaching), be facing a number of challenges (usually involving employee relationships), or getting groomed for larger roles.
 And yes, coaches are still hired to correct behavioral problems and help leaders resolve interpersonal conflicts.